The excess of the central government’s expenditure over revenue is a challenge in the slowdown

 - The central government can borrow money from the financial markets

 - The government can always increase taxes to meet any shortfall in revenue.

 The above-mentioned sources have a various and differentiated impact on the economy, so the choice of the source to fund the fiscal deficit is an important bearing for the investors

 Current fiscal deficit of India

-This year again, given the COVID-19 induced lockdown and the drastic fiscal measures announced by the government to support the livelihood; the government is expected to overshoot its budgeted deficit targets.
+This year again, with the Russia-Ukrain war and the drastic fiscal measures announced by the government to support the livelihood; the government is expected to overshoot its budgeted deficit targets.